ABOUT US

 Senior Officer, The Pew Charitable Trusts, Philadelphia Research & Policy Initiative“Business ownership can be a path to financial security, independence, creativity, or just survival.
 But that path is underused and sometimes unappreciated in Philly.
 TMF is pushing back”

-Managing Director & Co-Founder, GYL Financial SynergiesI have been a part of the Merchants Fund for years now, and have seen its work and impact expand exponentially across Philadelphia’s neighborhoods.
+Managing Director, Focus Partners WealthI have been a part of the Merchants Fund for years now, and have seen its work and impact expand exponentially across Philadelphia’s neighborhoods.
 Our ability to respond quickly helping business owners and their families and neighbors, resonates strongly with me.

 James Johnson-Piett